-Cost: $125 - includes 3 CMTE credits.
+Cost: $125 - includes 3 CMTE credits (3 ethics credits).
 Current members may purchase at discount price of $75 - includes 3 CMTE credits.
 Current Student and Grad Student members may purchase at discount price of $50.
 NOTE: To receive the Student/Grad member price, make sure to log in with your email address and password first, then select the appropriate item next to "Merchandise Rates" before adding to your shopping cart.

 Understanding the essential components of U.S. copyright law and intellectual property is an important part of music therapy clinical practice.
 Similarly, it is essential that music therapists understand some basic concepts and terms about licensing and proper use of protected works in music therapy practice.
 Copyright law in the U.S. has historical and legal ties to intellectual property law in England and Europe.
 Copyright law and intellectual property are dynamic legal and societal concepts influenced by our values, culture, technology, politics, policy, artists, and ethics.
 The laws governing copyrights aim to balance the interests of both the public and the copyright owners.
 The purpose of copyright; therefore, is to improve society through the advancement of knowledge by fostering creativity, developing wisdom, supporting democracy, disseminating knowledge, and enriching the public domain.
 Technological advances, including digital and online technology, create challenges for music therapists that require vigilance and care to maintain the law and abide by the rights of creators of protected works.
 At the same time, the law aims to allow the possibility for others to use and enjoy protected works.
 The main mechanisms in place to use protected works involve obtaining permission, typically via a variety of licensing mechanisms, depending on the purpose.
 Publish date: August 2014.